 Strategic Applications:

-PPC Share of Voice is sometimes referred to as Impression Share.
-It measures how often your ads appear compared to the total number of times they could have appeared for your target keywords.
+PPC Share of Voice (also called Impression Share) measures how often your ads appear compared to the total number of times they could have appeared for your target keywords, with Google Ads providing this data directly in your account at campaign, ad group, and keyword levels.

 Measurement Method: Google Ads provides Impression Share data directly in your account.
 It shows the percentage of impressions you received out of the total you were eligible for.
 This metric is available at campaign, ad group, and keyword levels.